Image 1 of 1

 Published by Steidl, 2008, texts by Agnès Sire and Jean-François Chevrier

 In the spring of 1946, Henri Cartier-Bresson arrived in the United States to prepare for his exhibition at MoMA in New York.
-He stayed for eighteen months, but soon decided to start a long-term project with a writer to publish a book that would never see the light of day.
-This was a very important period for the photographer: it was at this point, in the post-war period, that he chose not to become a filmmaker and to fully embrace photography.
+He would stay there for eighteen months, and he quickly decided to embark on a long-term project with a writer to publish a book that would ultimately never see the light of day.
+This period was very important for the photographer: it was at this time, in the postwar era, that he chose not to become a filmmaker and to fully embrace photography.

-For his part, Walker Evans published American Photographs in 1938, Let Us Now Praise Famous Men with James Agee in 1941, and worked on his Many Are Called project, which was not published until 1966.
-Walker Evans and Henri Cartier-Bresson belong to the same generation, nourished by travel and intellectual curiosity.
-Both were imbued with literature, painting and a form of social criticism that manifested itself in different ways: Evans' frontality and distance from his country, compared with the human-centred diagonals of the Frenchman, who was sniffing out (to use one of his expressions) a territory that was still new to him.
+For his part, Walker Evans published *American Photographs* in 1938, *Let Us Now Praise Famous Men* with James Agee in 1941, and was working on his project *Many Are Called*, which would not be published until 1966.
+Walker Evans and Henri Cartier-Bresson belong to the same generation, shaped by travel and intellectual curiosity.
+Both were steeped in literature, painting, and a form of social criticism manifested differently: Evans’s directness and distance from his country, as opposed to the human-centered diagonals of the Frenchman who was sniffing out (to use one of his expressions) a territory still new to him.

 "Without the challenge of Walker Evans' work, I don't think I would have remained a photographer" - Henri Cartier-Bresson